pstiasny/VITABS/doc/index.md

 This way you specify a numeric argument to the `q` command.

-To get a more specific duration, you can use the `:ilen` command.
+To set a specified range for the selected chord:

+    :len [numerator] [denominator]

+This command accept a range.

+### Insert length

     :ilen [numerator] [denominator]

 This command will cause all following chords created with an insert command to have the specified initial length.

-More duration commands are planned for future versions.

 Removing